-Meet Margret (Maggie) Collins, Engine Utilityman aboard the NOAA Ship Okeanos Explorer.
-Click on the images above to hear Maggie talk about her job or read the full text of her interview below.
+Margret (Maggie) Collins is Engine Utilityman aboard the NOAA Ship Okeanos Explorer.
+Read the full text of her interview below.

 What is your title?